zuozhenggh/learning-library/data-management-library/database/21c/dba-essentials/em-dba/access-homepage/access-homepage.md

 ### Objectives

-Access the container home page from Oracle EMCC.
-Switch between the Container Database (CDB) home page and the Pluggable Database (PDB) home page.
-Add pages to and remove pages from the favorites.
+- Access the container home page from Oracle EMCC.
+- Switch between the Container Database (CDB) home page and the Pluggable Database (PDB) home page.
+- Add pages to and remove pages from the favorites.

 ### Prerequisites

- - Oracle Database 21c installed and a CDB with at least one PDB created.
- - Oracle EMCC 13.5 installed with Oracle Database 19c as the repository.
+This lab assumes you have -
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
 - You have completed -
     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Setup Compute Instance
     - Lab: Initialize Environment
     - Lab: Log in to Oracle EMCC
- - You have added Oracle Database 21c and the listener as managed targets as explained in this task - [Add Oracle Database and Listener as targets](?lab=manage-targets#Task2:AddOracleDatabaseandListenerastargets).
+    - Lab: Manage Targets - Oracle Database and Listener (Please re-add the Oracle Database 21c and the listener managed targets removed at the end of this lab before proceeding).

-**Note:** If you have removed the target Oracle Database 21c and the target listener from Oracle EMCC as per the previous lab, add them again as managed targets.

 ## Task 1: Access Container Home page